 - 1. Designed to convert 60 Hz input power to adjustable frequency output power with constant and/or variable volts/Hz ratio output power.
 Output frequency and drive voltage adjustable determined by design parameters of driven motor. - 2.
 Capable of operating any standard squirrel cage induction motor with load rating within capacity of adjustable speed drive.
 Allows substitution of standard motor in field without requiring modification of adjustable speed drive. - 3.
 Designed and manufactured in accordance with applicable current NEMA and IEEE recommendations and designed for installation per NEC.
 Includes equipment with UL and CSA approval as applicable. - 4.
-Suitable for installation in altitudes up to 3300 ft with ambient temperature range from 32 deg F to 104 deg F. - 5.
+Suitable for installation in altitudes up to 3300 ft with ambient temperature range from 32 deg F to 104 deg F - 5.
 Designed with dedicated variable torque design for specified use with centrifugal loads. - 6.
+"Micro-Drive" includes all of above features plus: - a.
+Capable of and designed for converting single-phase input to three phase output. - 7.
 "General Purpose" Drive includes all of above features plus: - a.
 Suitable to serve as starter and disconnect. - b.
 Designed with surface-mount construction regulator circuits. - c.
 Provided with UL-listed electrical components in basic ASD, including but not limited to contactors, overload relays, pushbuttons, pilot devices, and other control devices.

-- A. Procedural Requirements: Comply with requirements of Section 01 33 00 Submittals and as modified below. - B. Product Data: For each type and rating of VFC indicated.
+- A. Procedural Requirements: Comply with requirements of SECTION 01 33 00 Submittals and as modified below. - B. Product Data: For each type and rating of VFC indicated.
 Include features, performance, electrical ratings, operating characteristics, shipping and operating weights, and furnished specialties and accessories.
 Include output cabling. - C. Shop Drawings: For each VFC indicated.
-Include dimensioned plans, elevations, and sections; and conduit entry locations and sizes, mounting arrangements, and details, including required clearances and service space around equipment. - 1.
-Show tabulations of installed devices, equipment features, and ratings.
-Include the following: - a.
-Each installed unit's type and details. - b.
-Factory-installed devices. - c.
-Enclosure types and details. - d.
+Include dimensioned plans, elevations, and sections; and conduit entry locations and sizes, mounting arrangements, and details, including required clearances and service space around equipment.

+- 1. Show tabulations of installed devices, equipment features, and ratings.
+Include the following:

+- a.
+Each installed unit's type and details.

+- b.
+Factory-installed devices.

+- c.
+Enclosure types and details.

+- d.
 Nameplate legends.

 - e.
-Short-circuit current (withstand) rating of enclosed unit. - f.
-Features, characteristics, ratings, and factory settings of each VFC and installed devices. - g.
-Specified modifications. - 2.
-Schematic and Connection Wiring Diagrams: For power, signal, and control wiring.
+Short-circuit current (withstand) rating of enclosed unit.

+- f.
+Features, characteristics, ratings, and factory settings of each VFC and installed devices.

+- g.
+Specified modifications.

+- 2. Schematic and Connection Wiring Diagrams: For power, signal, and control wiring.

 - A. Harmonic Analysis Study and Report: Comply with IEEE 399 and NETA Acceptance Testing Specification and IEEE519 Guidelines for both Current and Voltage Distortion in a distribution system; identify the effects of nonlinear loads and their associated harmonic contributions on the voltages and currents throughout the electrical system.
 Analyze operating scenarios, including recommendations for VFC input filtering to limit TDD and THD(V) at each VFC to specified levels.
-Include measurements taken on the line side of the main distribution transformer coordinated with local electrical utility, or if not possible from the load or low voltage side of that same transformer. - B. Coordination Drawings: Floor plans, drawn to scale, showing dimensioned layout, required working clearances, and required area above and around VFCs.
-Show VFC layout and relationships between electrical components and adjacent structural and mechanical elements.
-Show support locations, type of support, and weight on each support.
-Indicate field measurements. - C. Qualification Data: For qualified testing agency. - D. Product Certificates: For each VFC, from manufacturer. - E. Source quality-control reports.
+Include measurements taken on the line side of the main distribution transformer coordinated with local electrical utility, or if not possible from the load or low voltage side of that same transformer. - B. Qualification Data: For qualified testing agency. - C. Product Certificates: For each VFC, from manufacturer. - D. Source quality-control reports.